Interview with HousesitMatch.com

 Anyone who donates to our Random Acts of Kindness is assured ALL the funds are used to help the poor and needy, and not to fund our travels.

 4. You travel with your son, what do you feel this lifestyle has given you both?

 We are definitely closer.
-He is a funny kid, with a great sense of humour and I need that.
+He is a funny kid, with a great sense of humor and I need that.

 We definitely have a close bond, and it has helped us both to make so many new friends – I think that is pretty special.

-5. How do you manage home schooling while you are on the road?
+5. How do you manage to homeschool while you are on the road?

 My son and I know some Spanish now – enough that he can go to the counter and order what he wants.
 We world-school, so this is using the places we visit, and the culture around us as a living classroom.
 History comes alive.
 Tour guides become teachers as education is outsourced.

 There are areas such as currency conversion, geography and social studies where he would far surpass many children of his age.